Ours to Enjoy and Conserve.

 Find Your Water Provider

-Citrus Heights Water District provides water to approximately 67,000 people in portions of Citrus Heights, Fair Oaks, Orangevale, Carmichael, and Roseville.
+Citrus Heights Water District provides water to approximately 70,000 customers in portions of Citrus Heights, Fair Oaks, Orangevale, Carmichael, and Roseville.
 Through this helpful link, you can find and confirm your water provider, searching by geographic area or your own address.

 We are fortunate that the American River is a good, clean source for our local water supplies.
 CHWD’s drinking water is tested thousands of times over the course of the year to ensure a safe supply at all times.